AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-37/acsd-52613-cache-and-indexes-are-refreshed-with-no-updates.md

 <u>Expected results</u>:

-Cache should not be cleaned and indexes should not be executed after the second run since nothing was changed.
+Cache should not be cleaned and the indexes should not be executed after the second run since nothing was changed.

 <u>Actual results</u>: